 Drugs, pornographic literature or video tapes, firearms and weapons are prohibited.
 Food items, seeds, spices, live or dry plants, animals, animal products and biological specimens such as cultures and blood need special import approval.

 For more information on Customs Procedures and Services visit the PNG Customs website www.customs.gov.pg

 Papua New Guinea's unit of currency is the Kina which is divided into 100 toea.
 There are K100, K50, K20, K10, K5 and K2 notes and a K1 coin.
 Daily exchange rates are listed in banks, newspapers and hotels.
-You can exchange your money at Jackson's Airport or in banks, which are open from 9.00am to 3.00pm Monday - Thursdays and 9.00 - 4.00pm on Fridays.
+You can exchange your money at Jackson's Airport once through customs this is preferable as banks and ATM's are too hard to access when you are only overnighting in Moresby.
+Banks, which are open from 9.00am to 3.00pm Monday - Thursdays and 9.00 - 4.00pm on Fridays.